GodHybrid/RiskOfSlimeRain/to-do.md

 		* Visual effects work properly.

 ###### Defensive items
-* [x][ ]Bitter Root - increases the player's maximum health by 8% and caps at 300% extra base health.\
+* [x][x]Bitter Root - increases the player's maximum health by 8% and caps at 300% extra base health.\
 **Stacking effect:** Further gain 8% max HP, up to 38 stacks (300% extra HP).\
 		* Increases HP properly.\
-		* No leaf visuals yet.
 * [x][x]Bustling Fungus - heals the player for 4.5% of their health after 2 seconds out of combat and being completely immobile.\
 **Stacking effect:** 4.5% more HP/s increase, increased radius of effect.\
 		* Heals the player and friendly NPCs properly.\